SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/sophos_edr.md

 ### Credentials

-In the Sophos Central Admin, go to `Global Settings > API Credentials Management`.
+In the Sophos Central Admin console, go to `Global Settings > API Credentials Management`.
 Create a new token with `Add Credential`.
-Type a Credential name, select the appropriate role and add a description.
+Complete the name, appropriate role and description.
 On the `API credential Summary`, copy the `Client ID` and the `Client Secret`.

 ### Create the intake